evilmartians/lefthook/docs/configuration.md

 ### `skip`

 You can skip all or specific commands and scripts using `skip` option.
 You can also skip when merging, rebasing, or being on a specific branch.
+Globs are available for branches.

 **Example**